josepfranco/Abstractions.Events/README.md

-# Templates.CSharp
+# Abstractions.Events
-Template repository for C# projects.
+Boilerplate abstractions for all event operations in C#.